Mortgage Rate Forecast Canada 2024 – 2025

 Accordingly, the question is now focused on how long these high rates will remain.

-As of April 2024, given this exceedingly weak ‘behind the curtains’ economic performance in Canada, the financial markets think this will take 3 more months before rates are cut.
+As of November 2024, given this exceedingly weak ‘beneath the surface’ economic performance in Canada, the financial markets think there’s room for 1.25% of additional rate cuts over the next 12 months.

 Financial Markets and the Central Bank of Canada more aligned in their thinking